slm-bj/english-corner/cooking_style.md

 A: But sometimes people do need it to forget or escape from something.

-B: It make sense.
-But a better way is look straight at the thing you scared and figure out how to control or live with it.
+B: It makes sense.
+But a better way is looking straight at the thing you scared and figuring out how to control or live with it.

 A: Do you smoke?

-B: No. Cigarette won't make people more comforatble or more focused.
-But people sucks without it.
+B: No. Cigarette won't make people more comfortable or more focused.
+But smokers sucks without it.
 It makes me feel bad to be slave of cigarette.
 Meanwhile if you don't like second-hand smoke, never make it.